 with specimens found quite easily during its flight period each year.

 Its larvae mine the leaves of Self-heal (Prunella vulgaris).

-The adults can be found during the daytime in late May and June.
+The adults can be found during the daytime, mostly from mid May to late June.

 - Coleophora niveicostella, pRDB3.
-When the first of two specimens was found
+When the first specimen was found

 here in early August 2012 it was the first Glos. record for the species since 1916,